BulgariaPHP/glagol-dsl-docs/tutorial_persisting_entities.rst

 .. note::

-    Entity persisting and flushing is inspired and based on Doctrine 2 ORM's way of operating with entities.
+    Entity persisting and flushing is inspired and based on `Doctrine 2 ORM
+    <https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html>`_'s way of operating with entities.

 Finally, lets save our Song entity into the database!
 Modify the :code:`SongController.g` to use the repository: